bernatferragut/FutureWeb-blog/_posts/260117-VR - Storytelling in VR.md

 > " Games is a very successful.
 It's its own art form though, and it's not the same as linear narrative."

-### ROBERT STROMBERG - Oscar winning director & VFX Specialised ( worked with Sodebergs, Scorsese and Spielberg )
+### ROBERT STROMBERG - Oscar winning director & VFX Specialised

 > Creator of the " Martian VR Experience" and VRC Director